 It will look like the image below.

 Communication, business rules and things that happen behind the scenes are also recorded including:

 - Triggers/Automations: Enterprise customers can click a trigger’s title to view the specific version of any trigger that fired

-Utilizing the ticket events feature and reviewing the Zendesk ticket history can be a major help in figuring out and getting insight on where things are not working, or finding bugs that may be derailing your ticket workflow.
-It could help locate places where your team could be more efficient or how to better set up your triggers and automations.
+Utilizing the ticket events feature and reviewing the Zendesk ticket history can be a major help in figuring out and getting insight on where things are not working or finding bugs that may be derailing your ticket workflow.
+It could help locate places where your team could be more efficient or how to better set up your triggers and automation.
 Or it can simply be used to make sure every ticket receives the same level of care as the next.